stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 ![Learning from Models figure 3 - Generating Prompts](/images/synthetic-data-learning-from-models-fig3.png)

-Since we had a much more narrow scope, we were able to pick a single relationship (rider, helmet) and write a script with a simple template where we varied their context for skin color, light conditions, accessories and background images
+Since we had a much more narrow scope, we were able to pick a single relationship (rider, helmet) and write a script with a simple template where we varied their context for skin color, light conditions, accessories and background images, e.g.

-> e.g. ‘A dark skinned older woman in a coat at night, photoreal’.
+> ‘A dark skinned older woman in a coat at night, photoreal’.

 Fast is better than perfect - with only a little python, and half a dozen variables we had hundreds of thousands of prompts to choose from!